DecodedCo/digital-enlightenment/README.md

-Digital Enlightenment in a Day Boilerplate
+Digital Leadership  Boilerplate
 =========================

-This boilerplate helps attendees get going with their Digital Enlightenment dashboards.
+This boilerplate helps attendees turbocharge their Digital Leadership apps.
 It includes the following files.

 ## HTML

-#### mobile.html
+#### index.html

-Boilerplate to optimize page for mobile web app experience
+Boilerplate to optimize page for mobile web app experience, with links to CSS.

+## CSS

+#### style.css

+CSS template to kick-start a responsive design

 ## JavaScript

-#### map.js

-Boilerplate to add a Google Map with Live Traffic

-#### weather.js
+#### script.js

-Boilerplate to add live weather data from OpenWeatherMap API
+Boilerplate to add geolocation awareness